 - Hikianalia is the Hawaiian name for the star Spica.

 Hikianalia is the Hawaiian name for the star also known as Spica, which rises together with Hōkūle’a (Arcturus) in Hawaiʻi.
 They are sister stars because they break the horizon together at the latitude of the Hawaiian islands.
-While Hikianalia has her own sail plan for part of the Worldwide Voyage, she and Hōkūleʻa will begin and conclude the voyage side-by-side.
+While Hikianalia had her own sail plan for part of the Worldwide Voyage, she and Hōkūleʻa had begun and concluded the voyage side-by-side.

 Hikianalia combines the latest ecological technology with the heritage of the voyaging tradition.
 Each of our hulls contains an electric motor powered by onboard photovoltaic panels that convert sunlight to electric propulsive energy.
 With a zero carbon footprint, her design supports the “Mālama Honua” intent of the Worldwide Voyage.